Ted Lieu: Congressman Calls For A ‘Complete Shutdown’ Of Donald Trump’s Agenda

 — Donald J. Trump (@realDonaldTrump) March 20, 2017

-For the FBI, counterintelligence investigations are one of the most complicated and time consuming cases, and the case could possibly go on for years.
-In January, US intelligence agencies concluded that Russian President Vladimir Putin personally ordered a covert job to undermine Hillary Clinton’s opportunities and help Trump.
+For the FBI, counterintelligence investigations are one of the most complicated and time-consuming cases, and the case could possibly go on for years.
+In January, U.S. intelligence agencies concluded that Russian President Vladimir Putin personally ordered a covert job to undermine Hillary Clinton’s opportunities and help Trump.

 The House Intelligence Committee is charged with investigating the alleged interference by the Russian government in the November elections, an investigation in which Trump requested to also include alleged practices of illegal listening against him.